leanprover/lean4/README.md

 ## Defining Build Targets

 A Lake package can have many build targets, such as different Lean libraries and multiple binary executables.
-Any number of these declarations can be marked with the `@[defaultTarget]` attribute to tell Lake to build them on a bare `lake build` of the package.
+Any number of these declarations can be marked with the `@[default_target]` attribute to tell Lake to build them on a bare `lake build` of the package.

 ### Lean Libraries